lyli888/Level-10-D3/README.md

 # Data Journalism and D3

+### See "Interactive ToolTip Graph Screenshot.png" for project results & tooltips on mouse-click.
+Plotly is built on D3.

 You need to create a scatter plot between two of the data variables in the dataset from the csv file, `Lack of Healthcare vs. Poverty in % for each state plus the District of Columbia`.

 Using the D3 techniques we taught you in class, create a scatter plot that represents each state with circle elements.
 You'll code this graphic in the `app.js` file of your homework directory—make sure you pull in the data from `data.csv` by using the `d3.csv` function.